elciojunior7/Laravel_APPeAPI/readme.md

 Frontend in Blade Template and Backend Laravel.
 Beside, it implements a REST API with some routes in order to link to some frontend application.

+#### It is a little Library application.
+The goal is to control the loan of books.

 ## How to execute this project Laravel
 ### Xampp